Back to jobs

 • Develop multi-year financial plans, advanced forecasting frameworks, and scenario analyses to guide strategic decision making.

-• Create and maintain financial dashboards, analytics, and decision support tools using advanced modeling techniques and AI enhanced analysis.
+• Create and maintain financial dashboards, analytics, and decision support tools using advanced modeling techniques.

-• Partner with Dalio Family Office Accounting to optimize inter entity structures, chargebacks, and compliance with philanthropic and nonprofit accounting standards.
+• Partner with Dalio Family Office Accounting to optimize inter-entity structures, chargebacks, eliminations, and compliance with philanthropic and nonprofit standards.

-• Direct procurement, contract review, vendor evaluation, and implementation of financial controls that meet nonprofit stewardship expectations.
+• Direct procurement, vendor management, expense management, and implementation of financial controls that meet nonprofit stewardship expectations.

-• Manage and coach a small finance team, fostering a culture of accuracy, learning, innovation, and strong partnership with program, operations, and leadership teams.
+• Manage and coach a small finance team, fostering technical rigor, accountability, and strong cross-functional partnership.

-• Serve as a strategic advisor to senior leadership by translating financial insights into actionable guidance for mission delivery, program investments, and long-range sustainability.
+• Serve as a strategic advisor to senior leadership, translating financial and accounting insights into actionable guidance for mission delivery and long-term sustainability.

 • Ability to work flexible hours, including early mornings or late evenings, to support cross-time zone collaboration.